Case Study: Employer Access and Partnerships

 TAGS: case study, ethics, principles,

-Scenario: A large employer that has had a longstanding relationship with a university career services office has decided to participate in the office’s new partnership/sponsorship program as a silver sponsor.
-The silver sponsor package includes benefits such as choice of table placement at fairs, being marketed as a fair sponsor, first right of refusal for campus interviewing dates, company logo on the main career services webpage, and an individual meeting with a member of the career services employer relations team to further discuss the company’s recruiting strategy and timing.
+Scenario: A large employer with a longstanding relationship with a university career services office has decided to participate in the office’s new partnership/sponsorship program as a silver sponsor.
+The silver sponsor package includes benefits such as choice of table placement at fairs, being marketed as a fair sponsor, first right of refusal for campus interviewing dates, company logo on the main career services webpage, and an individual consultation with a member of the career services employer relations team to further discuss the company’s recruiting strategy and timing.

 During the meeting with the employer relations team, the company representative indicates the company is seeking to diversify its talent pool for its internship program, which serves as a feeder to the company’s entry-level job opportunities.
 The representative explains that the company defines “diverse” as racial/ethnic minorities and students with disabilities.
 The company is in a hurry to get started, and the representative requests the following be accomplished within the next couple of weeks: